iambrunoromano/design-patterns/README.md

 ## Composite

-The <span style="color:red">Composite</span> design pattern allows the creation of objects in a tree-like structure allowing to work on the tree as it was a singular object.
+The Composite design pattern allows the creation of objects in a tree-like structure allowing to work on the tree as it was a singular object.

 <details>
   <summary>Click to know more about the Composite</summary>
 </details>

-Imagine that the business logic requires a tree structure of classes where we can have leafs and nodes.
-Leafs canìt have subelements while nodes can, and those can be leafs or nodes.
+Imagine that the business logic requires a tree structure of classes where we can have simple nodes and composite nodes.

+Simple nodes can't have subelements while composite nodes can, and those can be simple or composite nodes.

-Let's define an interface for the leaf classes:
+Let's define an interface for the generic node classes:

 ```
-interface Leaf {
+interface Node {
     void firstMethod();
     void secondMethod();
     ...